-Deficiency-Our review disclosed several failures to adhere to applicable professional standards in reporting on material departures from generally accepted accounting principles (GAAP) and in conforming to standards for accounting and review services.
+1. Deficiency-Our review disclosed several failures to adhere to applicable professional standards in reporting on material departures from generally accepted accounting principles (GAAP) and in conforming to standards for accounting and review services.
 Specifically, the firm did not disclose in certain compilation and review reports failures to conform with GAAP in accounting for leases, in accounting for revenue from construction contracts, and in disclosures made in the financial statements or the notes thereto concerning various matters important to an understanding of those statements.
 The compilation and review engagements were in the construction and manufacturing industries, respectively.
 In addition, the firm did not obtain management representation letters on review engagements.

-\ The report of a firm whose review is administered by the National Peer Review Committee should be addressed as follows: To the Partners of [or appropriate terminology] XYZ & Co. and the National Peer Review Committee.
+&lt;sup>1 The report of a firm whose review is administered by the National Peer Review Committee should be addressed as follows: To the Partners of [or appropriate terminology] XYZ & Co. and the National Peer Review Committee.

-\\ The report should use the plural we, us, and our even if the review team consists of only one person.
+&lt;sup>2 The report should use the plural we, us, and our even if the review team consists of only one person.
 The singular I, me, and my are appropriate only if the reviewed firm has engaged another firm to perform its review and the reviewing firm is a sole practitioner.

-&lt;sup>## The report of a firm who is required to be registered and inspected by the PCAOB and thus whose review is administered by the National Peer Review Committee should be tailored here to add "applicable to non-SEC issuers."
+&lt;sup>3 The report of a firm who is required to be registered with and inspected by the PCAOB should be tailored here to add "applicable to engagements not subject to PCAOB permanent inspection."

-&lt;sup>†† The deficiencies and related recommendations provided are examples provided for illustrative purposes only.
+&lt;sup>4 The deficiencies and related recommendations provided are examples provided for illustrative purposes only.

 Recommendation-We recommend the firm establish a means of ensuring its conformity with applicable professional standards.
 In addition, we recommend the firm review and implement the requirements for obtaining management representation letters on review engagements.
-The firm should either participate in continuing professional education in financial statement disclosures, use a reporting and disclosure checklist on accounting engagements (tailored if the financial statements are in a specialized industry), or conduct a preissuance review of the engagement by an individual not associated with the engagement prior to issuance.
+The firm should either participate in continuing professional education in financial statement disclosures, use a reporting and disclosure checklist on accounting engagements (tailored if the financial statements are in a specialized industry), or conduct a pre-issuance review of the engagement by an individual not associated with the engagement prior to issuance.